Amorphizm/terminal-farkle/README.md

 - a straight = 1500pts eg. [1,2,3,4,5,6]

 **Directions** -
-Points to win = 10,000 or more | configured for no less than 1 player and no more than 6 players but that can be changed within the code.
+- Points to win = 10,000 or more | configured for no less than 1 player and no more than 6 players but that can be changed within the code.
-To start the game run the command ruby program.rb in the cloned directory.
-To add a bot just add the text ".bot" to the end of the player name.